-Vehicle performance in the Insurance Institute for Highway Safety's (IIHS) small overlap frontal test is rated based on three categories: restraints and dummy kinematics, dummy injury measures, and vehicle structural performance.
+Vehicle performance in the IIHS small overlap frontal test is rated based on three categories: restraints and dummy kinematics, dummy injury measures, and vehicle structural performance.
 Each category is described in detail in this document.
 The weighting of each individual rating to form an overall rating is located in the Weighting Principles for Overall Rating section.